Help Me Choose: Deodorant

 Natural_Organic_Stick_Deodorant

 A safe, effective organic deodorant in a "stick" form.
-The soothing and moisturizing organic ingredients absorb quickly, leave no greasy residue and help you stay fresh naturally
+The soothing and moisturizing organic ingredients glide on easily, absorb quickly, leave no greasy residue, and help you stay fresh naturally

 We call this our regular strength deodorant.
-The Coconut Stick Deodorants have all of the properties of our coconut cream deodorant, with a bit more beeswax, a bit less baking soda, and even more moisturizing shea butter.
+The Stick Deodorants have all of the properties of our coconut cream deodorant, with a bit more beeswax, less baking soda, non-GMO cornstarch, and even more moisturizing shea butter.

 Available in four essential oil scent blends and one unscented.
 This product is not an antiperspirant and the natural ingredients will not clog pores.